Situs84/AP-Reference-2020/Physics/README.md

 #### NOTICE:
 Because of equation formatting issues on Github, none of the equations here work correctly.
-A PDF download is available in the 'Exports' folder.
+A PDF download is available [here](Exports/Physics-release.pdf)

 # AP Physics 1 Exam Reference